zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "The purpose of life is the life of purpose."
+> "Never let the fear of striking out keep you from playing the game."
 >
-> — Robin Sharma
+> — Babe Ruth
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch